SThieshen/kickstarter-analysis/README.md

   - Analyzing 'Great Britain Musicals'- https://github.com/SThieshen/kickstarter-analysis/blob/main/GB_musicals.png

     This visual tells us that the average campaign goal is around £4,000, and because this falls out of range of any outliers in our data for the actual pledged amount,      it would be best to try to produce under £2,000.

 ## Conclusion of Analysis

-  * Based on the analysis of our data, it would be best launch a crowdfunding campaign for a play in May or June, with the goal around $5,000.
+  * Based on the analysis of our data, it would be best launch to a crowdfunding campaign for a play in May or June, with the goal around $5,000.